novix-sa/Pyplan/docs/User Guide/Model.md

 In order to avoid declaring the 'Import' sentence en each node, there is a node, called Default imports that collects the Library that will not require to declare import all across the model.

     import numpy, pandas, cubepy, xarray
     #fill the following dict keys with the alias you need to import in each node
     result = {
     "np":numpy,
     "pd":pandas,
     "cubepy":cubepy,
-    "xr":xarray

-`import numpy, pandas, cubepy, xarray
-#fill the following dict keys with the alias you need to import in each node
-result = {
-    "np":numpy,
-    "pd":pandas,
-    "cubepy":cubepy,
-    "xr":xarray
-}` in every model.
+    "xr":xarray}

 ## Execution